Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Experiments

 \subsection{RKAN Parameters}

 The RKAN block uses Chebyshev polynomials of degree $\{3, 2\}$ for the first and second KAN layers, respectively.
-The kernel size for the convolution is fixed at $\text{3}\!\times \!\text{3}$, while the input is normalized using hyperbolic tangent function $\operatorname{tanh}$.
-We experiment with 6 channel reduce factors, where $r = \{1, 2, 4, 8, 16, 32\}$.
-These factors control the output channel-wise dimension of the bottleneck layer prior to the first KAN convolutional layers (\eg, $r = 2$ divides the total number of input channels by a factor of 2).
+A degree of 3 is chosen mainly for its low computational cost and ability to model non-linear transformations (\eg up to cubic relationships), while maintaining stable gradients.
+The kernel size for the convolution is fixed at 3$\times$3, while the input is normalized using hyperbolic tangent function $\operatorname{tanh}$.
+We experiment with 6 channel reduce factors $r$, where $r$ = \{1, 2, 4, 8, 16, 32\}.
+The reduce factor controls the output channel-wise dimension of the bottleneck layer prior to the first 3$\times$3 layer.
+RKAN-L adopts inverse bottleneck instead.